 Cedar Rock Preserve and the Fred & Marilyn Ellis Preserve are biological preserves in which native flora and fauna is protected.
 Dogs are not allowed in any buildings or structures or on the grounds or beaches, or in any other location within the boundaries of these preserves.

 Procedures for Service Animals

 If you would like to bring a service animal onto the FHL campus, please review the UW Service Animal Policy (APS 46.6) to understand the definition of service animal and your responsibilities as the animal’s owner.
-Then send a request to the Housing Coordinator at least two weeks in advance with a description of the animal (size, breed, temperament), a statement that it is required because of a disability, and an explanation of how you plan to take care of, control, and clean up after the animal while visiting.
+Then send a request to the Visitors Coordinator at least two weeks in advance with a description of the animal (size, breed, temperament), a statement that it is required because of a disability, and an explanation of how you plan to take care of, control, and clean up after the animal while visiting.
 Note that in accordance with UW APS 46.6 Section 8, FHL reserves the right to refuse or restrict service animals from biological sensitive research sites.